 • Funding: 5,9M Euro in support from Innovation Norway and The Research Councl of Norway

-The initiative combines Norwegian maritime expertise together with fuel cell modules supplied by one of the world’s largest fuel cell producers Toyota, who has 30 years’ experience in the development and production of fuel cells for the car market and other land-based applications.
+The H2NOR initiative combined Norwegian maritime expertise together with fuel cell modules supplied by one of the world’s largest fuel cell producers, Toyota, who has 30 years’ experience in the development and production of fuel cells for the automotive market and other land-based applications.
 Corvus and Toyota signed a partnership on 18 December 2020.
-The agreement secures Corvus access to proven fuel cell technology while enabling large-scale production and competitive pricing.
-The production will be Norway’s first of its kind, strengthening the country’s pole position in the global efforts towards decarbonizing shipping.
+The agreement secured Corvus access to proven fuel cell technology while enabling large-scale production and competitive pricing.
+The production will be the first of its kind in Norway, a leader in maritime decarbonization.

 Want to know more?